-Grab some fabric scraps and odds and ends from the craft cupboard!
-The kids are practicing their sewing skills with this simple mesh hearts sewing activity.
-Great fine-motor activity, and another cute Valentine’s craft for toddlers and preschoolers too!
+Toddlers and preschoolers can practice their sewing skills with this simple mesh hearts sewing activity.
+It’s a great fine-motor activity, and another cute Valentine’s craft for daycare or preschool.

 Here in my home daycare, we love crafting with stuff we already have around the house.
-It’s great way to keep crafting costs down, and it’s rather fun to be inventive, and search for things that we have in our cupboards, and upcycle them into easy crafts and activities that keep the kids here learning new skills and being creative.
+It’s great way to keep crafting costs down, and it’s rather fun to search for things that we have in our cupboards and use them for easy crafts and activities that keep the kids here learning new skills and being creative.

 This turned out to be a fun, sewing activity for the hooligans as well as a cute little Valentine’s ornament.